 Department of Agriculture, Land Reform and Rural Development (DALRRD) Directorate: Marketing Tel: 012 319 8455 www.daff.gov.za Auctions are included in the discussion on marketing of livestock in Training Paper No. 7 of the very useful Agricultural Marketing Extension series.
 Find this at www.dalrrd.gov.za.
 On the same website, see The Livestock Auctioneering Process, part of the small-scale farmer marketing series.

 There are two South African National Standards, SANS 1469:2014 Humane handling and facilities for the protection of livestock at shows, auction sales, vending sites and livestock pounds and SANS 1488:2014 Humane transportation of livestock by road which have been published to protect livestock during transport and whilst at livestock auctions.
 These two Standards are read together with the Animals Protection Act, 71 of 1962 and any other relevant national legislation.
 The Standards are available from the South African Bureau of Standards, at www.sabs.co.za.

-Refer to the “Abattoirs” chapter for details of other role players and major commercial groups.
+Refer to the “Abattoirs” page for details of other role players and major commercial groups.